codesplinta/busser/README.md

 1. An evented object system built around ReactJS hooks
 2. Builds upon the existing state management features (`useState()`, `useRef()`, `useContext()`) already provided by ReactJS
 3. Emphazises and encourages prudent use of ReactJS props as well as the creation of child components only when necessary.
-The creation of sibling components are more prefered (prunning the leaves)
+The creation of sibling components are more prefered (remember as earlier said 👆🏾 - prunning the leaves)
-4. Makes ReactJS component/business logic more readable and relegating such logic to the ReactJS component that truly OWNS the logic (and not it's ancestor - parent component)
+4. Makes ReactJS component/business logic more readable and understandable by relegating such logic to the ReactJS component that truly OWNS the logic (and not it's ancestor - parent component)

 ### Cascade Broadcasts

 >Cascade braodcasts sets up the stage for the evented object system which **react-busser** provides by turning each React component to an evented object.
 It ensures that the UI updates are predictable and that all events (from each event bus) fires in a well-timed fashion every single time.
-Also, there are well placed constraints to ensure that events are never fired ou-of-order.
+Also, there are well placed constraints to ensure that events are never fired out-of-order.
 The result is a perfect cycle of UI updates.

 Some of these constraints promoted by the **Cascade Broadcasts** are as follows: